-Implication: This erratum may result in unexpected instruction execution, events, captured
+Implication: This erratum may result in unexpected instruction execution, events, interrupts or a system hang when the IRET instruction is executed.
+The execution of the INTn instruction may cause debug breakpoints to be missed.
 Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-S35 Data breakpoints on the high half of a floating-point line split may not be point stack fault, and a data breakpoint register maps to the high line of the floating point load, internal boundary conditions exist that may prevent the data breakpoint from being captured.
+Status: For the steppings affected, see the Summary Table of Changes.
+S35 Data breakpoints on the high half of a floating-point line split may not be captured Problem: When a floating point load which splits a 64-byte cache line gets a floating point stack fault, and a data breakpoint register maps to the high line of the floating point load, internal boundary conditions exist that may prevent the data breakpoint from being captured.